rodrigoncalves/bltm-token-swap/README.md

 ✅ Fix: Clean Metamask cache and restart the browser.

 ### 🔮 Suggested Improvements
-- Persist transactions in local storage or a database (e.g., Firebase, PostgreSQL).
+- Persist transactions in a database via a backend API to enhance security and ensure data persistence across devices (e.g., Firebase, PostgreSQL, MongoDB).
 - Expand to multiple chains (Polygon, Arbitrum) using Wagmi’s or Wallet Connect multi-chain support.
 - Improve UI with better styling and animations.
-- Add "owner only" features like change BLTM exchange rate and withdraw all remain USDCs from the pool.
+- Add "owner only" features like change BLTM exchange rate and withdraw USDCs fees from the pool.
 - Add unit tests on the frontend using Jest and React Testing Library.

 ## Deployed Contracts Addresses (Sepolia Network)